Dive &

 Residents include several friendly nurse sharks and moray eels.

-Key Largo Dry Rocks is
+Key Largo Dry Rocks is the site of the famous

-the site of the famous "Christ of the Deep" Statue; this
+"Christ of the Deep" Statue; this is one of the Keys'

-is one of the Keys' most popular diving and snorkeling locations.
+most popular diving and snorkeling locations.
+Key Largo Dry Rocks,

-Key Largo Dry Rocks, is a shallow site, and offers close viewing
+is a shallow site, and offers close viewing of many types of fish.

 North